top of page

 Grinds of white pepper

-½ cup whole wheat or gluten-free breadcrumbs
+½ cup whole wheat oil-free breadcrumbs

-Add the roasted peppers and onion-garlic sauté to a food processor with ¼ to ½ cup of water.
-Run until you create a chunky, spreadable sauce.
-Season with grinds of black pepper and 2 to 3 teaspoons of miso.
-Taste to correct the seasonings.
+• Place the roasted red peppers and half of the onion-garlic sauté in a food processor with ¼ cup of water.
+Run until you create a chunky, spreadable red sauce.
+Season to taste with a few grinds of black pepper and 2 to 3 teaspoons teaspoons of aka miso.
+Taste and correct the seasonings as you like.

-Lay a zucchini and yellow squash slice on top of the sauced eggplant, side by side, trimming them if necessary to just cover the eggplant.
-Spread on another coat of the green sauce.
+• Place a steamed eggplant slab on a cutting board.
+Spread on a coat of green sauce.
+Lay one slice of zucchini and yellow squash on top of the sauced eggplant slice, side by side.
+If necessary, trim the squash to just cover the eggplant.
+Spread on another coat of green sauce.

 Eggplant Involtini